Interview of Steve Abrams, June 26, 2025

 Interviewed by Mark Tallman

-In his interview, Mr. Dale Cushinberry describes how other adults in his life provided opportunities for him and led him to a career in education in the Topeka area.
-He has taught elementary school, coached basketball and counseled students.
-He moved into school administration as a principal when he spent 4 years at Highland Park High School as assistant principal.
-Washburn University offered him a position in the Education department where he stayed 7 years.
+In his interview, Dale Cushinberry describes how the adults in his life provided opportunities for him and led him to a career in education in the Topeka area.
+He taught elementary school, coached basketball, and counseled students.
+He moved into school administration as a principal when he spent four years at Highland Park High School as assistant principal.
+Washburn University offered him a position in the Education department where he served for seven years.
 Throughout his career, he has tried to also have a positive influence on his students’ lives.
-Mr. Cushinberry Show Morestates that “…our kids are victims of our system failures.
+Cushinberry states during his Show Moreinterview, that “… our kids are victims of our system failures.
 Systems that fail around them, whether it be the home front, whether it be our school, whether it be our churches, on and on.”
 He believes that “It’s our job to create an environment, to create a culture where our kids can meet success.”
 He created that environment at Highland Park High School as its principal for 16 years.
-His interview discusses his strategies and his philosophy for working with students and their families.
+Cushinberry discusses his strategies and his philosophy for working with students and their families.
 Show Less

 Interview of Frank Henderson, May 21, 2025